-- a.
-Configure the second aggregation switch.
-Use the address 10.X0.64.5. - b.
-Configure Spanning Tree with a priority of "4" on the second aggregation switch - c.
-Verify which one is the root switch and explain why - d.
-Verify port roles and status.
-Which ports are blocking? - e.
-Reload first aggregation switch. - 1.
+- d.
+Reboot BBX1. - 1.
 While it is rebooting, verify spanning tree status.
 Who is the root now?
 Verify port roles and status.
 Verify connectivity. - 2.
 What happens to the spanning tree when the switch comes back online?

-1.6 Testing edge ports
+1.5 Testing edge ports

-Unplug one of the workstations, and a few seconds later plug it back into the same switch port.
-How long does it take before the workstation is able to ping?
+If you are working with real switches (not remote lab), unplug one of the PCs, and a few seconds later plug it back into the same switch port.
+How long does it take before the PC is able to ping?
 Why?

 Normally it takes 30 seconds for ports to enter the forwarding state when connected.
-When running RSTP, you can nominate certain ports as "edge ports", and this is worthwhile.
+When running RSTP or MST, you can nominate certain ports as "edge ports", and this is worthwhile.